MonashDeepNeuron/HPC-Training/src/chapter4/openmp.md

 > Only one thread exists in a serial region

-## Compiler Directive \# pragma
+## OpenMP Compiler Directives

--   Source codes with “#” provide additional information to compiler
--   `#define X 10`
--   `#include <omp.h>`
--   `#pragma omp parallel`
+Recall compiler directives in C; particularly the `#pragma` directive.
+These can be used to create custom functionality for a compiler and enable specialized features in-code.
 OpenMP provides a set of `#pragma` directives that can be used to specify the parallelization of a particular loop or section of code.
 For example, the `#pragma omp parallel` directive is used to start a parallel region, where multiple threads can execute the code concurrently.
 The `#pragma omp for` directive is used to parallelize a loop, with each iteration of the loop being executed by a different thread.

 Here's an example of how `#pragma` directives can be used with OpenMP to parallelize a simple loop: